profdevi/Teaching/README.md

 # Teaching
-Example codes for teaching
+Example codes for teaching C programming with Data Structures for Discrete Math

-## Ex01
-Ask user to enter a string and confirm that it is a binary integer